-Have you ever experienced a dream in which you were flying high in the sky, effortlessly drifting through the clouds?
-I have, and it’s an unparalleled sensation.
-Dreams about flying are quite frequent, and numerous individuals think they harbor a deeper significance.
+Have you ever had a dream where you were soaring high in the sky, effortlessly gliding through the clouds?
+I have, and it’s an indescribable feeling.
+Dreams of flying are common, and many people believe they hold a deeper meaning.

 In this article, I’ll explore the different interpretations of flying dreams, from psychological and spiritual to cultural and emotional, and offer tips for interpreting your own flying dreams.